 Ph.D. in Counselor Education

 For the Ph.D. our priority is to prepare future educators, researchers, and counseling professionals.
-As such, to build their credentials, our Ph.D. students are expected to teach no fewer than two graduate courses in our CACREP accredited master’s program in Counselor Education and Counseling Psychology with a focus in school counseling.
+As such, to build their credentials, our Ph.D. students are expected to teach no fewer than two graduate courses in our CACREP accredited master’s program in Counselor Education with a focus in school counseling.
 In addition, they are expected to participate in a bi-weekly repeating doctoral seminar that will include other Ph.D. students as well as full-time faculty.
 The purpose of the seminar is to engage in various research and writing projects that will result in published articles and book chapters along with presentations at local, state, regional, national and even international professional conferences.

 All Ph.D. students are required to complete 15 credit hours in measurement, research and evaluation.
 Beyond these core requirements, we also have a variety of specialty areas from which students can choose those that best meet their professional interests and career goals.
 These specialty areas include: (1) social justice and educational equity (2) program evaluation, (3) qualitative and quantitative research methodology, (4) gifted and talented education, (5) positive behavioral supports, (6) primary prevention, and (7) licensure as a professional counselor.

 Once the doctoral coursework is finished, students must complete a comprehensive examination, prepare a dissertation proposal and then conduct, write and defend their dissertation research.